-As of December 31, 2016, the Company had obligations to transfer \$2,260 in notes payable to the prior shareholders of Innotech.
+As of December 31, 2017 and December 31, 2016, the Company had obligations to transfer \$1,558 and \$2,260, respectively, in notes payable to the prior shareholders of Innotech.
 The notes payable are due in equal monthly installments over the next three years.
 The Company recorded the acquisition-date fair value of this liability using a discounted cash flow model.
 The Company classified the related party notes payable liability as Level 3, due to the lack of relevant observable inputs and market activity.
 The significant unobservable input included in the Level 3 fair value was the discount rate of 2.8%.